Logo for A Accredited mold inspection Service.

 This is what toxic black mold looks like when growing in a petri dish.

-Above is a photo showing what mature toxic black mold looks like growing in a petri dish.
+Photo of toxic mold in a petri dish.
+Above is a photo showing what mature toxic black mold looks like growing in a petri dish or test kit.
 No more green or white, just black.
 In this image the lab is using a square sheet of paper as a food source.
-In most dishes the mold will appear rounder because most dishes do not use square paper.
+In most home dishes the mold will appear rounder because most home test kit dishes do not use square paper.

-The reason is because this is how the mold will appear in the petri dish when it is still young and only forming light colored microscopic fibers called mycelium.
+The reason is because this is how the mold will appear in the petri dish when it is still young and only forming light-colored microscopic fibers called mycelium.

 The color change to black will start in the center and spread slowly to the edges.
 The reason is because the center is older, so the center produces spores first.